WHAT IS FORENSIC NURSING?

 IAFN TEXAS CHAPTER OFFICERS

-In addition to serving as the IAFN Texas Chapter President, Khara Breeden serves as the Secretary for the Board of Directors of the IAFN.
-She has over 15 years of nursing experience, is full-time in academia educating future nurses and provides Sexual Assault Nurse Examiner (SANE) trainings for the adult, adolescent and pediatric populations, among various other forensic nursing topics and is also the owner of KB Education and Consulting.
+Khara Breeden served as the Secretary for the Board of Directors of the IAFN.
+She has over 15 years of nursing experience, is full-time in academia educating future nurses and provides Sexual Assault Nurse Examiner (SANE) trainings for the adult, adolescent and pediatric populations, among various other forensic nursing topics and is also the founder of Harris County Forensic Nurse Examiners

-In addition to serving as IAFN Texas Chapter President Elect, Stacy A. Drake, PhD, MPH, RN is an Assistant Professor at The University of Texas Health Science Center at Houston (UTHealth) School of Nursing and serves as the Chair of the research committee for IAFN.
+Stacy A. Drake, PhD, MPH, RN is an Assistant Professor at The University of Texas Health Science Center at Houston (UTHealth) Cizik School of Nursing and serves as the Chair of the research committee for IAFN.
 Dr. Drake has years of experience within various clinical and administrative positions including EMS/fire, trauma/burn/medical and surgical ICU, death investigation, and risk management.
 She teaches on a variety of topics and is involved with a number of community based injury prevention initiatives.
-Dr. Drake has a joint faculty appointment with The Center for Translational Injury Research (CeTIR) at UTHealth School of Medicine.
-Her research interests include understanding of deaths in the public sector for purposes of preventing and eliminating disparity, improving injury outcomes, and death investigation systems.
-Finally, she is practicing as a forensic nurse death investigator at the Harris County Institute of Forensic Sciences.
+Her research impacts populations affected by preventable causes of death.
+Finally, she is practicing as a forensic nurse consultant at the Harris County Institute of Forensic Sciences.

 Victoria Holzapfel is on active duty service in the United States Navy Nurse Corps, currently stationed at Joint Base San Antonio Fort Sam Houston, where she is the Navy Lead Instructor for the Department of Defense inter-service Sexual Assault Medical Forensic Examiner Course.